v-rgrace/Viva/Viva/learning/configure-sharepoint-content-source.md

 > - Only public URLs work for this process.
 > - For proper rendering of the image in Viva Learning the minimum aspect ratio should be 16:9.

-1. Follow the initial steps to create a column.
+1. Follow the initial steps for creating column.
 1. Choose **Hyperlink**.
 1. Name the column `ThumbnailWebUrl`.
 1. Add the URLs for each item.